Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: Models and Applications of Discretized ZNN Matrix Methods

-where the $.*$ product uses the Matlab notation for entry-wise vector multiplication.
-If the unknown entries of $x\in \RR^n$ and $u\in \RR^m$ are gathered in one extended column vector $[x(t);u(t)] \in \RR^{n+m}$ we obtain an alternate error function DE for (Au) in block matrix form as
+where the $.*$ product uses the Matlab notation for entry--wise vector multiplication.
+If the unknown entries of $x\in \RR^n$ and $u\in \RR^m$ are gathered in one extended column vector $[x(t);u(t)] \in \RR^{n+m}$ we obtain the alternate error function DE for {\bf (Au)} in block matrix form as

-Similarly for (ACu), the error function is \circledone$\!\!_u$ \ $E_u(t) = \bp A & O \\ C & \text{ diag}(u) \ep_{m+k,n+k} \bp x\\ u \ep_{n+k} - \bp b\\ d \ep \in \RR^{m+k} $ and its error function DE is \circledtwo$\!\!_u$ \
+Similarly for {\bf (ACu)}, the error function is and its error function DE is \circledtwo$\!\!_c$ \